stopatinfinity/stopatinfinity.github.io/README.md

-# Nevin Choi - Personal Website
+# My Website
-Personal website for portfolio showcase and gateway to learn web development with Bootstrap.
+Yes, this is the source code for my website.